Water privatization in the United States: Atlanta

-Atlanta Georgia has found itself in a water crisis due to legal and political institutions' accommodation of consumer demand for both water and energy produced by water: a growing population particularly in the sprawling Atlanta metropolitan area, recreational users of water, agricultural irrigators, power generators, and industries like pulp and paper mills, textiles, chemical manufacturing facilities, and the mining industry.
+The region’s water management difficulties are attributed in part to legal and political structures that have struggled to balance increasing demand across multiple sectors.
+These demands include residential consumption, driven in large part by rapid population growth in the Atlanta metropolitan area, as well as agricultural irrigation, industrial operations (e.g., pulp and paper, textiles, chemicals, and mining), recreational uses, and power generation.

 Detroit

 The experiences in Detroit provide some perspective on what happens with corrupt government related to public or private participation.
 Public officials were indicted for illegally steering public contracts to specific private companies.
 These companies also were accused of questionable billing practices.
 According to the Detroit Free Press, The sprawling water system (Detroit's), with more than 4 million customers and annual revenues of more than $800 million, stretches from Lake Huron in north eastern Michigan to the town of Ypsilanti Michigan, a Detroit suburb to the south west of Detroit.
 This sprawling water system has provided a "flash point between the city and the suburbs because Detroit owns the system although about three-quarters of the customers now live in the suburbs."
 Also according to the Detroit Free Press, suburban leaders have long criticized the Detroit Water and Sewerage Department for its annual rate increases and what many considered questionable contracting practices.
 Due to the horse trading, shoddy contracting practices, and other forms of corruption this Detroit case may be a good example of government failure in the water system arena.